 109 See Polyb.
 22.10.8 (Archon joins Philopoimen and Lykortas in opposing Diophanes); Polyb.
 28.3.7-9 (170/69, there were rumors that Archon, together with Lykortas and Polybios, was about to be accused by Roman ambassadors of being an enemy of Rome); Polyb.
 29.23.2 (winter 169/68, Archon agrees with Lykortas and Polybios, against Kallikrates, Diophanes, and Hyperbatos, on supporting the Ptolemies against Antiochus IV).
+During Archon's strategy of 170/69, Polybios was the ἵππαρχος (Polyb.
+28.6.9).
+Archon was probably the στρατηγός of 184/83, who rejected Flaminipus' request to summon a σύνοδος to discuss the Messenian problem, see ΑΥΜΑRD 1967, 31-32 and WALBANK 1979, 209-10 on Polyb.
+22.19.

-During Archon's strategy of 170/69, Polybios was the $\rm \ifmmmmode immigrate im$ of the political leaders, that is, the actions that Lykortas had undertaken of his own initiative.
-110 Once he was elected στρατηγός of the League, in 180/79 according to the commonly accepted chronology, Kallikrates was responsible for the return of Messenian exiles.
-111 The highly negative image of Kallikrates sketched by Polybios, who owed him his exile to Rome after Pydna, has made it difficult for scholars to appreciate his policies in terms other than moral, but there is no reason not to see that Kallikrates, just like Aristainos and Diophanes before him, pursued senatorial approval as a way of sidelining his competitors for leadership in the League.
+of the political leaders, that is, the actions that Lykortas had undertaken of his own initiative.
+The Once he was elected στρατηγός of the League, in 180/79 according to the commonly accepted chronology, Kallikrates was responsible for the return of Messenian exiles.
+The highly negative image of Kallikrates sketched by Polybios, who owed him his exile to Rome after Pydna, has made in different for establiar to appreciate his policies in terms other than moral, but there is no reason not to see that Kallikrates, just like Aristainos and Diophanes before him, pursued senatorial approval as a way of sidelining his competitors for leadership in the League.
 It is just possible that, when he was called to adjudicate between Messenians and Megalopolitans, his views on the issue were not known yet, but this is not very likely.
 Having him and Archon serving alongside on the panel, just like the absence of judges from Arkadia, looks like an ostentation of impartiality.